magicleap/developer-portal-docs/docs/guides/arcloud/integrations/sso.md

 ### Verification

-1. Log out of the Enteprise Console, try logging in again and pick the alias you configured to be redirected to your Identity Provider.
+1. Log out of the Enterprise Console.
+Underneath the standard Sign In button should be a link to log in with your Identity Provider alias.
-1. Use the credentials for one of the users from the Identity Provider.
+2. Use the credentials for one of the users from the Identity Provider.
-1. Fill in the required user data in Keycloak to complete the process (this is required if the user does not yet exist in Keycloak and needs to be done only once).
+3. Fill in the required user data in Keycloak to complete the process (this is required if the user does not yet exist in Keycloak and needs to be done only once).